WaylonWalker/waylonwalker.com/pages/blog/looking-for-a-heroku-replacement.md

 I've long hosted my personal blog as a static site on waylonwalker.com.
 It's all markdown, converted to html, and shipped as is.
-It's been great, I've moved it from Github Pages, to netlify, tried vercel for a minute, and have landed on Cloudflare Pages currently.
+It's been great, I've moved it from GitHub Pages, to Netlify, tried Vercel for a minute, and have landed on Cloudflare Pages.
 Each migration has not really been that hard, it's just pointing ci to a different host after the site has built.

 <a href='https://pages.cloudflare.com/' >